I reviewed Enter by Fire! Orchestra for The Quietus. You can read the review here.

 3. Enrique Vargas, Oraculos (London, 1997)

 This was a truly incredible experience.
-Situated in some kind of warehouse near Kings Cross, it was a kind of maze through which audience members walked one at a time, starting in a wardrobe filled with clothes (shades of The Lion, the Witch and the Wardrobe) which you had to push your way through.
+Situated in some kind of warehouse near Kings Cross, it was a kind of maze through which audience members walked one at a time, starting in a wardrobe filled with clothes which you had to push your way through (shades of The Lion, the Witch and the Wardrobe).
 From then on, you had one-to-one encounters with a succession of characters, some scary, some enticing (one girl invited me to dance with her, another challenged me to an arm-wrestling contest).
 Tarot cards were involved, and dough which you had to make and eventually bake into bread, which you ate at the end.

 4. NVA, The Secret Sign (Finnich Glen, 1998)